TechHutTV/homelab/storage/README.md

     sudo systemctl enable wsdd
     sudo systemctl start wsdd
     ```
+> For certain linux distributions (mainly Ubuntu 24+ and Debian), install the wsdd-server package instead as wsdd doesn't include the service in those anymore.

 11. Allow services on firewall if you run into any issues.
     ```bash